lbaole17/krige.ext/README.md

 ### Overview

 This is an experimental version of the [<code>krige</code>]([https://CRAN.R-project.org/package=krige](https://cran.r-project.org/package=krige)) package.
 We will use this package to test experimental features that can be helpful for optimized computing and convinient for our own works.
-Standard use please refer to the original [CRAN](https://cran.r-project.org/) version.
+Standard use please refer to the original [CRAN](https://cran.r-project.org/) version, available at [https://CRAN.R-project.org/package=krige](https://cran.r-project.org/package=krige).

 The features and functions of this experiment package may or may not end up in the next iteration of the standard version.